Pruner Service Settings Reference¶

 Impact:

-- Too short: Frequent timeouts, coordinator moves on repeatedly
+- Too short: Frequent timeouts logged

-- Too long: Coordinator waits unnecessarily for long-running jobs
+- Too long: Blocks other operations unnecessarily

 Metrics: Monitor pruner_duration_seconds to determine appropriate timeout

-UTXO Store Settings
+UTXO Store Settings¶

 These settings control the pruning behavior at the UTXO store level.